-In connection with the Spin-Off, we expect to incur additional borrowings in order to redistribute debt between us and Xerox, such that we will have a total principal amount of debt of approximately \$2,250 million immediately following the separation (\$2,200 million of new borrowings plus approximately \$50 million of existing debt).
-Approximately \$1,905 million of the proceeds of the new borrowings will be transferred to Xerox prior to the consummation of the Spin-Off.
+In connection with the Spin-Off, we expect to incur additional borrowings in order to redistribute debt between us and Xerox, such that we will have a total principal amount of debt of approximately \$2,400 million immediately following the separation (\$2,350 million of new borrowings plus approximately \$50 million of existing debt).
+Approximately \$2,055 million of the proceeds of the new borrowings will be transferred to Xerox prior to the consummation of the Spin-Off.
 We have historically relied upon Xerox for working capital requirements, including in connection with our previous acquisitions.
 After the Distribution, we will not be able to rely on the earnings, assets or cash flow of Xerox and Xerox will not provide funds to finance our working capital or other cash requirements.
 As a result, after the Distribution, we will be responsible for servicing our own debt and obtaining and maintaining sufficient working capital and other funds to satisfy our cash requirements.
 After the Spin-Off, our access to and cost of debt financing will be different from the historical access to and cost of debt financing under Xerox.
-Differences in access to and cost of debt financing may result in differences in the interest rate charged to us on financings, as well as the amount of indebtedness, types of financing structures and debt markets that may be available to us.
+Differences in access to and cost of debt markets that may be available to us.